amorychambers/ci-ms3-backend/README.md

 The site consists of eight main pages with several supplementary pages for clear functionality.

 1. My Library - This is the homepage for logged in users.
 It displays the user's books, which can be sorted by several different datapoints, and allows the user to add new books or genre tags to their library.
-This page links to two supplementary pages, with forms to submit new books and genre names to the database.
+This page links to two supplementary pages, with forms to submit new books and new genre names to the database.

 2. View Book - Each book in the user's library can be viewed individually for visual clarity and to see further information.
 This page links to one supplementary page, which is a form the user can submit to edit the data associated with this book in the database.